-At national levels, one or several standards bodies protect the interests of the country within the European and international standardization organizations.
-In Luxembourg, ILNAS - the only official national standards body - is member of the European and international standardization organizations CEN, CENELEC, ISO, IEC and ETSI.
+At national levels, one or several national standards bodies protect the interests of the country within the European and international standardization organizations.
+In Luxembourg, ILNAS - the only official national standards body - is member of the European and international standardization organizations CEN, CENELEC, ETSI, ISO, IEC and ITU-T.